bahp/pyAMR/docs/source/index.rst

    :align: right
    :alt: pyAMR

-PyAMR is a lightweight library to facilitate the computation and visualisation of various Antimicrobial Resistance (AMR) statistics.
-It includes a number of visualisation examples that depend on matplotlib, seaborn and plotly.
-In addition, an app to browse AMR statistics easily is under construction.
+PyAMR is a python lightweight library to facilitate the computation of common Antimicrobial Resistance (AMR) related statistics such as the proportion of resistance isolates, the resistance trend or the antimicrobial spectrum of activity.
+In addition, it includes a number of examples to visualise such information which relay on plotting libraries such as ``matplotlib``, ``seaborn`` or ``plotly``.

+For a video demonstration visit the EPiC IMPOC Microbiology app (private)!

 .. raw:: html